lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 - Remote visualization
 - Hands-on exercises

-Slides and sample codes can be found on [github](https://github.com/lbnl-science-it/Training-Lawrencium-101-Feb2021)

 # Lawrencium Cluster Overview

-- A computing service provided by the IT Division to support researchers in all disciplines at the Lab
+- Computing service provided by the IT Division to support researchers in all disciplines at the Lab
-- Help the scientists solve various problems  that positively impact the world.
 - Lawrencium is a LBNL Condo Cluster Computing program
   - Significant investment from LBNL
-  - Individual PIs purchasing nodes and storage
+  - Individual PIs buy in compute nodes and storage
   - Computational cycles are shared among all lawrencium users

-- Lawrencium: IT Division & Condo Contributions
+- Lawrencium:
+  - data center is housed in the building 50B
-  - 1145 Compute nodes
+  - 1145 CPU Compute nodes, more than 30,192 cores
-  - 30,192 CPUs
   - 160 GPUs
   - 722 User Accounts
   - 416 Groups

 - Departmental clusters:
-  - Solely used by individual divisions, but share LRC infrastructure
+  - share LRC infrastructure, but solely used by individual divisions
   - ~15, such as nano, mhg, alsacc...
 - Standalone Clusters
   - UC Berkeley